Personas

 Implementer

-The Implementer handles code generation and modification with scoped write access.
+The Implementer handles code generation and modification with full tool access.

 personas: